FranciscoMoretti/site/content/blog/zero-to-nextjs-example-with-wsl2-in-w11.md

 ---
+tags: Meta, Svelte, Blogging
+publish: true
+slug: zero-to-nextjs-example-with-wsl2-in-w11
 title: Zero to Next.js Example with WSL2 in W11
-sidebar_position: 6
+description: How to set up your web development environment with WSL2 in Windows 11 to run a Next.js example.
 date: 2022-04-16
-description: How to set up your web development environment with WSL2 in Windows 11 to run a Next.js example.
-slug: zero-to-nextjs-example-with-wsl2-in-w11
+image:

 page_id: c99c1755-6cb1-4273-90ad-68a75bdf9987
 ---